-Please refer to the adjacent photos of IAC's solution of level or 'curved' panel ceilings.
+Please refer to the adjacent photos of IAC's 'curved' panel ceilings.
 The curve also has the added benefit of improving the anechoic performance inside the chamber and the reduced wall height reduces cost and allows space for return air ductwork above the rooms.